moebiussurfing/ofxHelpMessage/README.md

 # ofxHelpMessage

 This is an openFrameworks addon to debug and print some variables of your ofApp in runtime without the need of updating anything.

-Based in the original addon: https://github.com/tettou771/ofxHelpMessage from tettou771 (https://github.com/tettou771)
+Based in the original addon: https://github.com/tettou771/ofxHelpMessage from Toru Takata (https://github.com/tettou771)

 You can add text messages and variables too.